 What is Bioaccumulation or Body Burden?

-The accumulation of toxins in the human body is call bioaccumulation or “body burden” and is a major factor in the increase of chronic conditions such as asthma, allergies, cancer, hormone imbalance, mental conditions and a great amount of autoimmune concerns.
+The accumulation of toxins in the human body is called bioaccumulation or “body burden.”
+It is a major factor in the increase of chronic conditions such as asthma, allergies, cancer, hormone imbalance, mental conditions, and many autoimmune concerns.
 We each carry a “body burden” of synthetic chemicals and toxins.
-That is the concern of synergies; the synergistic reactions of two or more chemicals in the body.
-When they interact, it is much more powerful than any one individual chemical can do on its own.
-This is why it’s very important to consume only organic and grass-fed grass-finished meats and chicken, organic fruits and vegetables and to make sure you read the ingredient label on all personal care and home cleaning products.
+That is the concern of synergies, the synergistic reactions of two or more chemicals in the body.
+When they interact, it is much more powerful than anyone individual chemical can do on its own.
+This is why it’s crucial to consume only organic and grass-fed grass-finished meats and chicken, organic fruits and vegetables, and to make sure you read the ingredient label on all personal care and home cleaning products.

-When your body’s natural detoxification system is pounded by years of excess exposure to chemical toxins, poor diet, stress and infections, your body requires extra support for your detox pathways.
+When your body’s natural detoxification system is pounded by years of excess exposure to chemical toxins, poor diet, stress, and infections, your body requires extra support for your detox pathways.
 If you add to this an autoimmune condition, your body becomes even less equipped to deal with toxic overload.
-To effectively handle toxic burden, implementing detox supporting supplements and detox cleanses along with detox foods will help support detox pathways and support your body’s natural healing mechanisms.
+To effectively handle the toxic burden, implementing detox-supporting supplements and detox cleanses along with detox foods will help support detox pathways and support your body’s natural healing mechanisms.

 Effective Ways To Subdue Toxins

-Below are two steps that enable to you to subdue the toxins that you face every day.
+Below are two steps that enable you to subdue the toxins that you face every day.

 Step One: Lessen Toxins in Home and Office Naturally

 - Clean Air.
-Indoor air often contain 2-5 times the pollution than outside air.
+Indoor air often contains 2-5 times the pollution than outside air.
 Because of this, I highly suggest using a quality air purifier in your home and office.

 - Clean Household Cleaning Products.
-Tens of thousands of chemicals are ingredients in cleaning products, and released to the environment, with very little if any information on the possible consequences for human health.
+Tens of thousands of chemicals are ingredients in cleaning products and released to the environment, with very little if any information on the possible consequences for human health.
 The government gives little oversight.
 I highly recommend making your own cleaning products using DIY recipes from the Internet.
-There are also many companies who produce safe and clean household cleaning products.
+Many companies produce safe and clean household cleaning products.
 Again, become a label reader.

 Step Two: Subdue Toxins Naturally

-Because we are unable to totally eliminate every toxin, the second step for subduing toxins is by using natural means.
+Because we are unable to eliminate every toxin, the second step for subduing toxins is by using natural means.
 To support natural detox and cleansing, drink lots of purified water to help your body’s natural ability to flush out toxins.
-It’s also a good idea to sweat everyday.
+It’s also a good idea to sweat every day.
 There are many, many health benefits of sweating.
-Whether you exercise, jog, use a rebounder or use an infrared sauna, sweating is equivalent to detoxification.
-For example, if you have autoimmune disease, your body has a more difficult time detoxifying.
-In this case, detoxification supporting supplements such as glutathione play a huge role in supporting your liver as it gets rid of toxins.
+Whether you exercise, jog, use a rebounder, or use an infrared sauna, sweating is equivalent to detoxification.
+For example, if you have an autoimmune disease, your body has a more difficult time detoxifying.
+In this case, detoxification-supporting supplements such as glutathione play a huge role in supporting your liver as it gets rid of toxins.